yabwon/HoW-SASPackages/Share your code with SAS Packages - a Hands-on-Workshop.md

 A **SAS package** is an automatically generated, single, stand alone `zip` file containing organized and ordered code structures, created by the developer and extended with additional automatically generated "driving" files (i.e. description, metadata, load, unload, and help files).
 The purpose of a package is to be a simple, and easy to access, code sharing medium, which allows: on the one hand, to separate the code complex dependencies created by the developer from the user experience with the final product and, on the other hand, reduce developer's and user's unnecessary frustration related to the deployment (installation) process.

 The **SAS Packages Framework** is a "pack" of macros, which allows the *use* and *development* of SAS packages.
-At the moment there are 12 (twelve) macros in the framework.
+At the moment, December 31st, 2025, there are 20 (twenty) macros in the framework (17 interfacing with programmers + 3 internal).

 Ten of them dedicated for users: